Performance Testing vs. Load Testing vs. Stress Testing

 Before performance testing, it’s important to determine your system’s business goals, so you can tell if your system behaves satisfactorily or not according to your customers’ needs.

-After running performance tests, you can analyze different KPIs, such as the number of virtual users, hits per second, errors per second, response time, latency and bytes per second (throughput), as well as the correlations between them.
-Through the reports you can identify bottlenecks, bugs and errors, an decide what needs to be done.
+After running performance tests, you can analyze different KPIs, such as the number of virtual users, hits per second, errors per second, response time, latency, and bytes per second (throughput), as well as the correlations between them.
+Through the reports you can identify bottlenecks, bugs, and errors, then decide what needs to be done.

 When should you use Performance Testing?

-When you want to check your website performance and app performance, as well as servers, databases, networks, etc. If you work with the waterfall methodology, then at least each time you release a version.
+Run performance tests when you want to check your website and app performance, which may extend to testing servers, databases, networks, etc. If you follow the waterfall methodology, then test at least each time you release a version.
 If you’re shifting left and going agile, you should test continuously.

-This is an example of a performance test report on CA BlazeMeter.
-This is a good test, as the growing number of users doesn’t affect the response time, the error rate continues to be low and the hits per second rises with the number of users but remains stable.
+The following figure shows an example of a performance test report on BlazeMeter.
+This is a good test, given the growing number of users does not affect the response time, the error rate remains low, and the hits per second rise with the number of users, but remain stable.

 What is Load Testing?

-Load testing is testing that checks how systems function under a heavy number of concurrent virtual users performing transactions over a certain period of time.
-Or in other words, how systems handle heavy load volumes.
-There are a few types of open-source load testing tools, with JMeter being the most popular one.
+A load test is a type of performance test that checks how systems function under a heavy number of concurrent virtual users performing transactions over a certain period of time.
+In other words, the test measures how systems handle heavy load volumes.
+There are a few types of open-source load testing tools, JMeter being the most popular.

 When should you use Load Testing?

-When you want to determine how many users your system can handle.
-You can determine different user scenarios that let you focus on different parts of your system, like the checkout webpage on your website or app for web load testing.
-You can also determine how the load behaves, like the geo-location users come from or how the load builds and sustains in the system.
-Basically, load testing is something you should do all the time, to ensure your system is always on point.
-That’s why it should be integrated into your Continuous Integration cycles, with tools like Jenkins and Taurus.
+Load test when you want to determine how many users your system can actually handle.
+You can configure tests to simulate various user scenarios which can focus on different parts of your system (such as a checkout page, for example).
+You can determine how the load behaves when coming from different geo-locations or how the load might build up, then level out to a sustained level.
+Load tests should be performed all the time in order to ensure your system is always on point, which is why it should be integrated into your continuous integration cycles (utilizing tools such as Jenkins and Taurus.)

 What is Stress Testing?

-Stress testing is testing that checks the upper limits of your system by testing it under extreme loads.
-The testing examines how the system behaves under intense loads, and how it recovers when going back to normal usage, i.e are the KPIs like throughput and response time the same as before?
-In addition to load testing KPIs, stress testing also examines memory leaks, slowness, security issues and data corruption.
+A stress test is a type of performance test that checks the upper limits of your system by testing it under extreme loads.
+Stress tests examine how the system behaves under intense loads and how it recovers when going back to normal usage.
+Are the KPIs like throughput and response time the same as before spike in load?
+Stress tests also look for memory leaks, slowdowns, security issues, and data corruption.

-Website stress tests and app stress tests are important before major events, like Black Friday, ticket selling for a popular concert with high demand or the elections.
-But we recommend you stress test every once in a while so you know your system’s endurance capabilities.
-This ensures you’re always prepared for unexpected traffic spikes, and gives you more time and resources to fix your bottlenecks.
+Run stress tests against your website or app before major events, like Black Friday, ticket selling for a popular concert with high demand, or elections.
+We recommend stress testing every once in a while so you know your system’s endurance capabilities.
+This ensures you’re always prepared for unexpected traffic spikes and gives you more time and resources to fix your bottlenecks.

-Learn more on how to use JMeter from our free Webinar JMeter Load Testing at Scale and from our blog.
-JMeter can be enhanced through BlazeMeter, with larger scalability and many geo-locations, better reporting and sharing capabilities, multiple integrations and recording options.
+Learn more from our free Webinar JMeter Load Testing at Scale and our blog.
+JMeter can be enhanced through BlazeMeter, which provides larger scalability, many geo-locations around the world, better reporting and sharing capabilities, multiple integrations, and recording options.
 Request a demo to learn more.
-To try us out, put your URL in the box below and your test will start in minutes.
+To try BlazeMeter out, set up a free account, put your URL in the box below, and then your test will start in minutes.